• Home

 Brain Stroke: Types, Causes, Symptoms, Treatment & Prevention

-A Stroke is a sudden interruption of blood flow to the brain, causing brain cell death and potential long-term disability or death.
+A stroke is a sudden interruption of blood flow to the brain, causing brain cell death and potential long-term disability or death.
 It’s a medical emergency requiring immediate action.
-Types of Stroke Types:- Strokes are mainly classified into two categories: Ischemic Stroke Ischemic (about 87% of cases), caused by a blood clot blocking a brain […]
+Types of Stroke Types: Strokes are mainly classified into two categories: Ischemic Stroke Ischemic (about 87% of cases), caused by a blood clot blocking a brain […]

-A Stroke is a sudden interruption of blood flow to the brain, causing brain cell death and potential long-term disability or death.
+A stroke is a sudden interruption of blood flow to the brain, causing brain cell death and potential long-term disability or death.
 It’s a medical emergency requiring immediate action.

 Types of Stroke